jackdotwa/us-ie-big-data-technologies/beam/streaming/README.md

 ## Getting started

+  * update Sep 2024: Tested with Python 3.12

 Install the required packages:
 ```
 pip3 install -r requirements.txt
 ```

 You may need to install the Google Cloud SDK but will be prompted typically if it is missing on your system.

 ### Pub/Sub emulator